Ambleside to Windermere Walk – Everything You Need to Know

 How to Get Back From Windermere to Ambleside Without a Car

 Several options exist for the return trip.
-The 599 bus runs frequently between Windermere and Ambleside, taking about 15 to 20 minutes and costing around £2.
+The 599 bus runs frequently between Windermere and Ambleside, taking about 15-20 minutes and costing around £2.

 Buses depart from near the train station.